rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 ---

 RSpec Rails 4.0 has been released!
-Given our commitment to [semantic versioning](http://semver.org/), this update comes with some breaking changes for people that are using Rails below 5.
-If we did introduce any bugs, please let us know, and we'll get a patch release out with a fix ASAP.
+Given our commitment to [semantic versioning](http://semver.org/), we've been delaying the breaking changes until this update.
+One notable change is that we've dropped support for Rails below 4.2.

+As usual, if you notice any newly introduced bugs, please let us know, and we'll release a fix for it ASAP.

 RSpec continues to be a community-driven project with contributors from all over the world.
 This release includes 258 commits and 56